-You have a lot of options for treating psoriasis.
-Along with medications, you have some simple alternatives you can try to fight flares and ease your symptoms.
+When you have psoriasis, you have many options for treating it.
+Along with medications, you have some simple alternatives you can try to help fight flares and ease your symptoms.

 Scientists aren't sure how it helps, but many people say their symptoms get better when they get a little sun on a regular basis.